cardpay/magento-plugin/README.md

 4.4.
 Advanced settings - Developer Options

-**Log to file** - There is a setting about Magento plugin system log (cardpay.log), this log file contains the plugin debug information, communication errors between plugin front-end and back-end.
+**Log to file** - It's a setting about Magento plugin system log (cardpay.log), this log file contains the plugin debug information, communication errors between plugin front-end and back-end.

 By default, it's set to **Yes**.
 If it will be set to **No** - cardpay.log file won't be created.